 Recalling the Five Cs of Effective Communication, we suggest a few reasons why you should avoid jargon.

-Wordiness and pretentious language interfere with the clarity of your writing, as do terms that readers need to look up in a dictionary.
+Wordiness and pretentious language interfere with the clarity of your writing.
+So do terms that readers need to look up in a dictionary.
 Clear prose should be the guiding principle in anything you write.
 Eliminate unnecessary words and replace them with simpler language in every sentence.

-To form a cohesive message, be sure to include only the most relevant details.
-Do not wander off on semi-related tangents or add in a random fact for the sake of fun.
+To form a cohesive message, include only relevant information.
+Do not wander off on tangents or add in random facts.

 Before: Did you know that adult male chickens can propel themselves up to 200 feet in the air?
 Meanwhile, roosters don’t lay eggs.
 Also, roosters crow at sunrise.
 In this blog post, we will talk about roosters.